TL;DR:

 Why Use It

-Google Trends offers a living pulse of search demand.
-For those seeking to align content with emerging cultural moments or shifting consumer curiosity, its power is simplicity.
-By surfacing rising topics and comparing relative interest over time, it anchors content ideation in real-world momentum.
+Google Trends offers a living pulse of search demand and is an excellent resource for content creators aiming to align content creation with emerging cultural moments or shifting consumer curiosity.
+By surfacing rising topics and comparing relative interest over time, it anchors content ideation in real-world momentum for both articles and broader campaigns.

 Where It Falls Short

 Its granularity is limited—local, niche, or B2B datasets often yield little.
-Used in isolation, it risks funneling everyone toward the same ephemeral topics, exacerbating content homogeneity.
-The tool liberates by democratizing access to macro trends, yet commodifies by flattening nuance.
+Used in isolation, it risks funneling everyone toward the same ephemeral topics, exacerbating content homogenization and limiting the originality of your content production.
+The tool democratizes access to macro trends, yet can commodify by flattening nuance.

 Google Search Console